 Gaudi’s Basilica and Expiatory Church of the Holy Family, Plaza de Catalunya, Santa Maria de Montserrat Abbey, Magic Fountain of Montjuïc...
-Even for the novice tourists is not difficult to find these famous attractions in Spain.
-But many travelers want to see the hidden nooks of the country even not knowing how to find these.
-Here a private guide comes to the aid having at least four or five offers of the most unusual places of this royal state.
+Even for novice tourists is not difficult to find these famous attractions in Spain.
+But many travelers want to see the hidden nooks of the country even not know how to find these.
+Here a private tour guide comes to the aid of having at least four or five offers of the most unusual places of this royal state.

 Foreigners unanimously note the strangeness of this place.
-A huge local Corta Atalaya open-pit mine with Red lake at the bottom is of their great interest too.
-There’s no fish or other animals, there do not grow algae: the remaining mines continue to supply into the water toxic chemicals, and do not give any chance to develop a single organism but only the hordes of various bacteria.
+A huge local Corta Atalaya open-pit mine with Red lake at the bottom is of great interest too.
+There are no fish or other animals, there do no growing algae: the remaining mines continue to supply the water with toxic chemicals, and do not give any chance to develop a single organism but only hordes of various bacteria.

-According to NASA, the area of the valleys of "red" river is similar to Mars surface
+According to NASA, the area of the valleys of the "red" river is similar to Mars's surface

-To have a stop in Segovia (autonomous community of Castile and León) for the night is not so simple: the town, stretching along the ridge, at 90 km northwest from Madrid, is small, but there are a lot of people willing to enjoy its beauty.
-A private guide can suggest two options: going on a tour back and forth renting a car or booking accommodation in advance and staying there overnight.
+To have a stop in Segovia (an autonomous community of Castile and León) for the night is not so simple: the town, stretching along the ridge, 90 km northwest of Madrid, is small, but there are a lot of people willing to enjoy its beauty.
+A private tour guide can suggest two options: going on a tour back and forth renting a car or booking accommodation in advance and staying there overnight.